Tarek-g/pro-markdown-manager/README.md

 # Pro Markdown Manager

+**Pro Markdown Manager** is a WordPress plugin that provides enhanced control over Markdown content in your WordPress site.
+It allows you to choose where Markdown is stored and rendered, with support for both GitHub Flavoured Markdown and Markdown Extra parsers.

-Adds project-friendly controls for Markdown-powered content so you can decide where Markdown is stored and rendered.
-The plugin vendors Automattic's WordPress.com Markdown parser (WPCom_GHF_Markdown_Parser), delivering Jetpack-equivalent Markdown (footnotes, fenced code, shortcodes, etc.) without requiring Jetpack itself.
+This plugin vendors Automattic's WordPress.com Markdown parser (WPCom_GHF_Markdown_Parser), delivering Jetpack-equivalent Markdown functionality (footnotes, fenced code, shortcodes, etc.) without requiring the Jetpack plugin itself.

 ## Features
 - Toggle between GitHub-Flavoured Markdown (Jetpack's `WPCom_Markdown`) and Michel Fortin's Markdown Extra.